imec-myhdl/Spyce/doc/source/manual/Preface.rst

 - inkscape to edit icons, and convert to png
 - openoffice is optional, but default configured as editor for documentation
 - spyder3 is optional, but default configured as python editor.
-- spinx and latex if you want to build the documentation
+- shpinx and latex if you want to build the documentation

-Spyce is developed on python 2.7 and PyQt5.5.1 Multiple selection (by holding down control-key) has been incorporated in Qt5.5.
+Spyce is developed on python 3.8 and Pyside2/PyQt5.5.1 Multiple selection (by holding down control-key) has been incorporated in Qt5.5.
 This functionality unfortunately was never backported to Qt4 (although a patch is available from https://asmaloney.com/2015/01/code/qt-patches-qgraphicsview-qimagewriter)